 The fund's distributions are generally taxable.
-However, the fund meets the tax requirements for a real estate fund, so 60% of the distributions are tax-free.
+However, the fund meets the tax requirements for a real estate fund, so 60% of capital gains are tax-free.
 Taxable distributions are generally subject to a 25% tax withholding (plus solidarity surcharge and, if applicable, church tax).

-The tax withholding may be waived if the investor is a resident for tax purposes and submits an exemption form, provided the taxable income does not exceed 1,000 euros for single persons or 2,000 euros for jointly assessed spouses.
+The tax withholding may be waived if the investor is a resident for tax purposes and submits an exemption form, provided the taxable income does not exceed \leq 1,000 for single persons or \leq 2,000 for jointly assessed spouses.
 The same applies if a certificate is submitted for persons who are not expected to be assessed for income tax (non-assessment certificate).